 Appomattox Court House Landscape

 The Appomattox Court House Landscape marks the beginning of the country's transition to peace and reunification following four years of Civil War.
 This is the site of General Robert E. Lee's surrender to Lt.
 General Ulysses S. Grant in April, 1865.
 The rural landscape is also significant in areas of architecture and conservation, containing late 18th and early 19th century structures that represent the use and commemoration of the site.

 The Appomattox Court House village landscape is comprised of approximately ninety acres at the core of the Appomattox Court House National Historical Park in Appomattox County, Virginia.
 The broader park landscape includes the nineteenth century village surrounded by an agricultural matrix of open pastures and forested woodlands.
-The park is significant for its association with the final battle of the Civil War and Confederate General Robert E. Lee's surrender to Union Lieutenant General Ulysses S. Grant on April 9, 1865.
-The park is also significant for its architecture and early role in the historic preservation/commemorative movement from 1935 and 1940.
+The site is historically significant for its association with the final battle of the Civil War and Confederate General Robert E. Lee's surrender to Union Lieutenant General Ulysses S. Grant on April 9, 1865.
+The park is also significant in areas of military, conservation, commemoration, landscape architecture, and archeology (historic-non-aboriginal).

 The Richmond-Lynchburg Stage Road was established through what was to become Appomattox Court House in 1809.
 Capitalizing on location, Alexander Patteson opened the Clover Hill Tavern along the road in 1819.
 In 1845, when Appomattox County was created, his tavern was used for official business until the county courthouse was completed in 1846.
 Following construction, the village, which had been known as Clover Hill, was renamed Appomattox Court House.